Bufalini Chapel: Central wall

 The central wall is decorated with the Glory of St. Bernardino, on two levels as was the lost Assumption by Perugino.
 The lower section portrays Bernardino on a rock, with open arms, surmounted by two angels crowning him.
-He is flanked by the saints Augustine and Antony of Padua, while in the background is a landscape inspired by those of Umbria.
+He is flanked by the saints Louis of Toulouse and Antony of Padua, while in the background is a landscape inspired by those of Umbria.
 The upper sector depicts a blessing Christ within an almond, with angels and musicians.

 This fresco shows a more lively composition than Perugino's, both in the figures and the rocks in the landscape, which do not follow a symmetrical pattern and are spatially deeper.
 Bernardino holds a book on which is written PATER MANIFESTAVI NOMEN TVVM OMNIBVS ("Father, I have shown your name to everyone"), the words the friars were chanting as Bernardino passed away on Ascension eve, 1444.

 Under the previous scenes is a monochrome band, today only partially readable: It originally housed blind niches and reliefs, of which one remains today with a military procession with prisoners and satyrs.
 It is one of the first examples of the taste for antiquities which was becoming widespread in Rome at the time, and which was used also by Filippino Lippi in the Carafa Chapel in Santa Maria sopra Minerva.